Introduction: why NRR matters

 How to interpret your NRR and GRR results

-Use the calculator results to understand whether your existing customer base is a growth driver or a drag on total ARR/MRR.
+Use the calculator results to understand whether your existing customer base is a growth driver or a drag on total ARR or MRR.
+No single benchmark fits every company, but the broad patterns are helpful.

 - NRR below 100%: Your cohort is shrinking.
 Expansion revenue is not enough to offset downgrades and churn.
-You will rely more heavily on new sales to grow.
+In that case, new sales need to do more than just accelerate growth; they must also refill lost revenue.

-- NRR around 100–110%: Your cohort is roughly stable or modestly expanding.
-This is common in early or mid‑stage SaaS and can be healthy if balanced with efficient acquisition.
+- NRR around 100% to 110%: Your cohort is roughly stable or modestly expanding.
+This is common in early or mid-stage SaaS and can still be healthy if customer acquisition is efficient.

-- NRR 110–130%+: Your existing customers are driving significant growth through expansion.
-This is often considered best‑in‑class in B2B SaaS, though benchmarks vary by ACV, market, and stage.
+- NRR from 110% to 130%+: Your existing customers are driving meaningful growth through expansion.
+This is often seen as strong or best-in-class performance, especially in B2B SaaS, though the right benchmark still depends on ACV, segment, and sales model.

 GRR is typically lower than NRR because it excludes expansion:

-- GRR above 90–95% indicates strong product‑market fit and low downgrades/churn for your segment.
+- GRR above 90% to 95% usually signals strong product-market fit and low downgrades or churn for the segment.

-Always interpret NRR and GRR together.
-Strong NRR with weak GRR can signal that you are expanding a small subset of customers while losing too many at the bottom.
-Healthy GRR with modest NRR may indicate room to build a stronger expansion motion.
+Always read NRR and GRR together.
+Strong NRR with weak GRR can signal that a small group of expanding customers is hiding meaningful leakage elsewhere.
+Strong GRR with only modest NRR may indicate you retain customers well but have room to improve pricing, packaging, or expansion motion.

 Worked example